jef-fortunahamid/MintClassicsCo/README.md

 ## Data Exploration

-The SQL schema file, where we used DDL (Data Definition Language) and DML (Data Manipulation Language) file to create the database structure in MySQL workbench, was provided.
+The SQL schema file was provided, where we used DDL (Data Definition Language) and DML (Data Manipulation Language) to create the database structure in MySQL Workbench.

 Looking at our ER Diagram, there are nine tables in our database.
 Now, let's explore our `mintclassics` database.

-Before we start, on MySQL workbench we need to run the following query:
+Before we start, we need to run the following query in MySQL Workbench:
 ```sql
 USE mintclassics;
 ```
-We need to run this code, if you have more than one database installed on your MySQL workbench (like mine, there are four other databases installed).
-So we don't have to keep referring the `mintclassics` database on our FROM clause.
+We need to run this code if you have more than one database installed on your MySQL Workbench, like I do with four other databases.
+This way, we don't have to keep referring to the `mintclassics` database in our FROM clause.

 #### Getting Familiar with Data